 Though the Declaration of Independence called for adoption of a constitution no later than October 1st, 1948, that deadline proved unrealistic, as the country was embroiled in the War of Independence.
 By 1950, it became clear that writing a constitution would not be simple due to many factors, including the relationship between Jewish and civil law and the status of non-Jewish citizens of a Jewish state.
 The Knesset voted to enact a series of Basic Laws in a piecemeal approach which, when complete, would be made into a constitution.
 To date.
-Israel has enacted 12 Basic Laws that define the role of each branch of government, codify the status of Jerusalem, and address a wide range of human rights issues.
+Israel has enacted 14 Basic Laws that define the role of each branch of government, codify the status of Jerusalem, and address a wide range of human rights issues.
 The Basic Laws enjoy constitutional status, and despite multiple efforts to advocate for adopting a full constitution, it seems unlikely that such a document will be adopted anytime soon.
-CORE TEXTS theicenter.org

-CORE TEXTS

-מִסְמָכִים עִיקָרְיִּים

-theicenter.org

 $\begin{bmatrix} T \end{bmatrix}$ אַ הַּתִּקְוּה T

 Israel's national anthem, Hatikvah-The Hope is adapted from a poem titled Tikvatenu-Our Hope, written in 1877 by Naftali Herz Imber, a Polish Jew.
 Hatikvah recounts the Jews' undying connection to Zion and dreams of return.
 After reciting the poem for Zionist pioneers in pre-State Israel, it was embraced as an unofficial anthem for the movement, becoming official at the First Zionist Congress in 1897.
-Concerns from religious Jews that the anthem lacked overtly religious themes have been raised from time to time, but bigger concerns focus on non-Jewish Israelis, who feel little connection to an anthem that celebrates Jewish hopes and dreams.
+Concerns from religious Jews that the anthem lacked overtly religious themes have been raised from time to time, and other concerns focus on non-Jewish Israelis, who feel little connection to an anthem that celebrates Jewish hopes and dreams.
 Non-Jewish state officials have sometimes declined to sing the anthem, though discussions about altering the words, or choosing a different anthem, have not gained traction.
-CORE TEXTS theicenter.org

-CORE TEXTS

-מִסְמָכִים עִיקָרְיִים

 רֵץ בוּא OF RETURN חוק הַשְּׁבוּת

 In 1950, the Knesset enacted the Law of Return, codifying the Israeli policy of granting citizenship to any Jew who immigrates to the country.
 The boundaries of the law are tested regularly, and over the years, the law has undergone modifications aimed at clarifying who is of Jewish ancestry and determining the status of non-Jewish family members of Jews.
 Religious figures often call for a tightening of the requirements to ensure that only people who are considered Jewish in accordance with Orthodox Jewish law receive citizenship.
 Others maintain that giving Jews preferential treatment in the path to citizenship is discriminatory.
 Recently, the Ministry of Interior began granting citizenship to samesex non-Jewish spouses of Jews.
-CORE TEXTS theicenter.org